 NICA uses an established and annually reviewed table of crimes (sample below).
 The table includes which crimes disqualify a person from holding the role of a NICA coach or other NICA leadership position for a given amount of time or indefinitely.

-May I appeal my background check determination?
+May I make an appeal if I fail my background check?

 What if my background screening contains information I believe to be inaccurate?